 In the past we have not designed gardens that play a critical ecological role in the landscape, but we must do so in the future.
 The importance of our doing this cannot be overstated.
-We need to quickly replace unnecessary lawn with densely planted woodlots in in the Midwest; whatever can serve as habitat for our local biodiversity.
+We need to quickly replace unnecessary lawn with densely planted woodlots in the East and West, and natural prairies in the Midwest; whatever can serve as habitat for our local biodiversity.

-Homeowners can do this by planting the borders of their properties with plants native to their region: In the East, native trees such as white oaks (Quercus alba), black willows (Salix nigra), red maples (Acer rubrum), green ashes (Fraxinus pennsylvanica), black walnuts (Juglans nigra), river birches (Betula nigra) and shagbark hickories (Carva ovata), under-planted with woodies like serviceberry (Amelanchier canadensis), arrowwood (Viburnum dentatum), hazelnut (Corylus americanus), and blueberries (Vaccinium spp).
-Our studies have properties significantly increases the number and species of breeding birds, including birds of conservation concern.
+Homeowners can do this by planting the borders of their properties with plants native to their region: In the East, native trees such as white oaks (Quercus alba), black willows (Salix nigra), red maples (Acer rubrum), green ashes (Fraxinus pennsylvanica), black walnuts (Juglans nigra), river birches (Betula nigra) and shagbark hickories (Carya ovata), under-planted with woodies like serviceberry (Amelanchier canadensis), arrowwood (Viburnum dentatum), hazelnut (Corylus americanus), and blueberries (Vaccinium spp).
+Our studies have shown that even modest increases in the native plant cover on suburban properties significantly increases the number and species of breeding birds, including birds of conservation concern.

 We have also recently demonstrated that homeowners needn't worry that native insects will defoliate their gardens.
 A diversity of native plants will support a diversity of native insects that, in turn, support a healthy community of natural enemies that keeps them in check.
 One bluebird pair brings up to three hundred caterpillars back their nest every day.
-You will be hard-pressed to find any caterpillars in your yard if you create habitat for breeding birds.
+You will be hard pressed to find any caterpillars in your yard if you create habitat for breeding birds.
 In a recent study, homeowners who planted natives exclusively found that only three percent of the leaves on their properties were damaged by insects.

 As gardeners and stewards of our land, we have never been so empowered to help save biodiversity from extinction, and the need to do so has never been so great.
-All we need to do is plant native plants.
+All we need to do is plant native plants. •